Furstenberg entropy realizations for virtually free groups and lamplighter groups: No entropy gap for virtually free groups

 \subsection{Lifting Bowen spaces from lattices}

-The following construction applies to a more general settings, where $G$ is a locally compact group and $\Gamma$ is a lattice in $G$ (see, e.g.,~\cite{stuck1994stabilizers}).
+The following construction applies to a more general setting, where $G$ is a locally compact group and $\Gamma$ is a lattice in $G$ (see, e.g.,~\cite{stuck1994stabilizers}).
 That is, there exists a $G$-invariant measure $\eta \in \mathcal{P}(G/\Gamma)$.